EnesGokceDS/Amazon_Reviews_NLP_Capstone_Project/README.md

 # NLP_Capstone_Project
-In this repository, you will find all process of NLP from the scratch
+In this repository, you will find all process of my NLP study from the scratch

 The order of the files are:
 1) Data_cleaning_and_feature_extraction.ipynb